-This means at Bourn Hall there is no waiting list for donor sperm.
+This means that, at Bourn Hall, there is no waiting list for donor sperm.
 Alternatively, we can arrange for someone you know to donate to you.

-- If you have had cancer treatment, vasectomy, injury, or are not producing your own sperm
+- You have had cancer treatment, a vasectomy, injury, or are not producing your own sperm

 - You carry the genes for a known inherited disease, such as haemophilia or Duchenne muscular dystrophy, putting the life of a resulting baby at risk

-- You are a single women or part of a female same-sex couple
+- You are a single woman or part of a female same-sex couple

 You will have a standard IVF cycle and the donor sperm will be used in the embryology laboratory to fertilise your eggs.
 Sperm from our bank is rigorously screened and only released for treatment after a qualifying quarantine period.

 One or two of the resulting embryos are then transferred to your uterus.
 Eighteen days after your egg collection, you’ll be able to take a pregnancy test.
-If this is positive, you should attend the clinic about 20 days later for a pregnancy scan.
+If this is positive, you should attend one of our East of England clinics, including those at Cambridge, Colchester and Norwich, about 20 days later for a pregnancy scan.

 Counselling for recipients of donor sperm is highly recommended.
-Bourn Hall has a choice of specialist counsellors available for you.
+Bourn Hall has a choice of specialist counsellors available to support you.